PJ1959/weight-loss/README.md

 # weight-loss
-This wil be my online weight loss web site
+This will be my online weight loss web site